datamadsen/dm-snippets/README.md

 dm-snippets
 ===========

-The snippets I use for UltiSnips
+The snippets I use for UltiSnips.